tendermint/tendermint/spec/abci/abci.md

   - `Type (string)`: Type of the evidence.
 A hierarchical path like "duplicate/vote".
   - `Validator (Validator`: The offending validator
-  - `Height (int64)`: Height when the offense was committed
+  - `Height (int64)`: Height when the offense occured
-  - `Time (google.protobuf.Timestamp)`: Time of the block at height `Height`.
+  - `Time (google.protobuf.Timestamp)`: Time of the block that was committed at the height that the offense occured
-    It is the proposer's local time when block was created.
   - `TotalVotingPower (int64)`: Total voting power of the validator set at height `Height`